Tensorflow with Fable-Elmish. A Failed Try

 });

 Above things can be tackled too.
-But, I am a novice user of Tensorflow and still, I tried to use with Elmish.
+But I am a novice user of Tensorflow and still, I tried to use it with Elmish.
 This makes things more complicated.

-Here is TensorTS (Typescript working project) and TensorFable (the project not working.).
-I was able to create all the UI skeleton in Elmish way.
-But when it comes to doing model training part, I just couldn’t pull it.
-Above is the code; There was a need to dispatch message from promise function which itself should be triggered by Cmd.
+Here is TensorTS (Typescript working project) and TensorFable (the project not working).
+I was able to create all the UI skeleton in the Elmish way.
+But when it comes to doing the model training part, I just couldn't pull it.
+Above is the code.
+There was a need to dispatch a message from a promise function which itself should be triggered by Cmd.

 let train (tfmodel) (onIteration) (model) dispatch =